Kevin A. Lefohn, violin

 Hailed as a "barnstorming violin exponent" (Flying Inkpot, Singapore), violinist Kevin A. Lefohn maintains an international career as recital soloist, chamber musician, and pedagogue.
-In addition to frequent chamber music collaborations, his numerous recital performances with New Zealand pianist Terence Dennis have earned considerable acclaim.
-His performance and teaching have earned international prominence, with performances, workshops, and masterclasses presented throughout Australia, Japan, New Zealand, the United States, and South East Asia.
-He is a National Recording Artist for Radio New Zealand Concert and frequently performs on Thursdays at Three, All Classical Portland's (USA) live performance radio show.
+His frequent chamber music collaborations and numerous recital performances have earned considerable international acclaim, with performances, workshops, and masterclasses presented throughout Australia, Europe, Japan, New Zealand, the United States, and South East Asia.
+He is a National Recording Artist for Radio New Zealand Concert and has frequently performed on Thursdays at Three, All Classical Portland’s live performance radio show.

 "There is a youthful freshness and vibrancy in Lefohn's playing, well complemented by fine technique.
 He is not afraid to take risks with his interpretations." — The Star, New Zealand

 "Lefohn's abilities as a barnstorming violin exponent were never in doubt, not even with Heifetz' show-offy figurations which he negotiated with intensity and spirit." — Flying Inkpot, Singapore

 “The soloist delivered a flawless performance full of beauty, wit, style and emotion which from start to finish had the audience in the edge of their seats.” — 4barsrest.com